starcraftman/pakit/docs/pakit_recipes.rst

 I have attempted to make pakit Recipes small and light.
 Most of the work is done behind the scenes within the base Recipe.
 All you need to do is follow the conventions and pakit will do the rest.

-You must follow correct :ref:`my-recipe-naming` Recipe Naming for your recipes to be **loaded** properly by pakit.
+You must follow correct :ref:`recs-naming` for your recipes to be :ref:`loaded <recs-loading>` properly by pakit.
 Please see the respective sections for information.
 After that, you must write a recipe that describes...